NeCTAR-RC/tutorials/_kubernetes/01-overview.md

 - Create a service using Pods
 - Use a ReplicaSet for High Availability
 - Scale your cluster
-- Create a Ingress to allow external access to your service
 - Create a Gateway to allow external access to your service

 ### What you'll need